Best Roof for Hurricanes And High Winds: Materials And Shapes

 What Type Of Roof Is Best For Hurricanes?

-While a hurricane-proof roof doesn’t exist, there are measures that can be taken to create the best type of roof that will allow it to withstand high winds and impacts as much as possible.
+While a hurricane-proof roof doesn't exist, there are measures that can be taken to create the best roof for high winds that will allow it to withstand strong impacts as much as possible.

 Some hurricane prone areas or states, like Florida, have building code requirements in addition to those set out by the International Code Council’s International Building Code.
 These building codes can have a significant impact on the level of damage that a hurricane can cause when it reaches land.
 For example, when Hurricane Ian made landfall in Punta Gorda, Florida in September 2022, many of the structures were left standing with only minimal damage.